-- Opening the Capture With Options window is faster and uses much less memory. - When capturing a headline from NetNewsWire286, EagleFiler now preserves the flagged status. - Improved the error message when capturing from Firefox.
-3 fails due to a bug in Firefox. - Fixed some small memory leaks. - Fixed bug where .eml files converted to mbox format weren't From-escaped. - Moved .nib files that don't need localization out of the English.lproj folder.
+- Opening the Capture With Options window is faster and uses much less memory. - When capturing a headline from NetNewsWire, EagleFiler now preserves the flagged status. - Improved the error message when capturing from Firefox283 3 fails due to a bug in Firefox. - Fixed some small memory leaks. - Fixed bug where .eml files converted to mbox format weren't From-escaped. - Moved .nib files that don't need localization out of the English.lproj folder.
 This should make it easier to run EagleFiler in a language other than English without changing the default language on your Mac. - Fixed bug truncating filenames containing decomposed characters. - Improved the French localization.

-- Made various performance optimizations to the browser and activity windows. - If you click on a mailbox in the source list whose table of contents has not yet been built, EagleFiler now reports this in the viewer so that it's more clear why no messages are shown yet. - Dropping between folders in the source list no longer targets the containing folder, since this made the subfolder drop targets too small.
+- Made various performance optimizations to the browser and activity windows. - If you click on a mailbox in the source list whose table of contents has not yet been built, EagleFiler now reports this in the viewer so that it's more clear why no messages are shown yet. - Dropping between folders in the source list no longer targets the containing folder, since this made the subfolder drop targets too small. - Improved the way EagleFiler handles special "merged" mailboxes when capturing from Apple Mail. - Added EnableWebPlugIns to the esoteric preferences, so that you can prevent Web plug-ins (e.g. Flash) from loading in EagleFiler's viewer.